arjunguha/compsci220-scala/README.md

 ## Updating the website

-TODO: broken

-`sbt compileWeb`

-Since the website is in Arjun's personal folder, you can't publish changes.
-But, you can build and preview changes within the VM.

-1. Run `make website`

-2. Visit `http://localhost:4000` using a Web browser on your host machine.

-If you can publish the website, do `cd website; publish`
+Run  `sbt compileWeb` to build the website.
+This also rebuilds the API documentation.
+Run `sbt publishWeb` to update the website.

 ## Releasing open-source software